REST API Endpoints

 Object & Role

-We utilize objects and roles in our queries to optimize fetching and caching data in your app.
+We utilize Objects and Roles in queries to optimize fetching and caching data in your app.
 They also help keep the UI updated when data changes somewhere in your app.
-You should only have one Object and Role combination (i.e. Get Many Posts) per API service.

 PropertyDescription

 RoleRoles describe what this Endpoint intends to do, i.e. the verb (e.g. Get Many).
 You can select an option from the dropdown.
+For example, if you're creating an Endpoint that returns an array of many blog posts, you would select Get Many

-ObjectObject describes what data type the Endpoint manipulates and are typically described with nouns (i.e. Post).
+ObjectObject describes what data type the Endpoint manipulates and are typically described with nouns (e.g. Post).
 You can type a new value into the input or select an existing Object type from the dropdown.

 For example, when you are building a blogging app, the Endpoints for fetching a list of posts and creating a new post should both have the same Object type, such as Post.